biobricks/blast-level/README.md

 Note that if autoUpdate is true then operations like .put that trigger a change to the BLAST database will not call their callbacks until the BLAST update is completed.
 If you want to avoid this then either disable updateOnOpen or simply call the .put directly on the level database and trigger the update manually.

-## blastStream(query)

-ToDo writeme

-## blast(query, callback)

-ToDo writeme

-## update()

-Update the BLAST database based on the leveldb database.
-This actually writes an entirely new BLAST database, then seemlessly switches blastLevel over to the new database and deletes the old one.

 # Implementation